Last reviewed on 15 March 2021

 Bullying can happen in lots of ways.
 You might be bullied because of your race or sexual identity.
 The bullying might be verbal or physical.
 It might happen online or in person.
 There might be one person bullying you or a group of people.
 Whatever your situation, it’s important that you know what action you can take and how to look after yourself.

 As London’s digital mental wellbeing service, Good Thinking is here to help if you’re feeling sad, scared or stressed out because of bullying.
-We’ve put together these tips to mark #AntiBullyingWeek 2020 and you might also like to watch this video by the Anti-Bullying Alliance.
+We put together these tips to mark #AntiBullyingWeek 2020 and we also recommend checking out the free Clear Fear, Feeling Good Teens and Move Mood apps to help build your self-esteem and resilience and reduce feelings of anxiety and low mood.

 When someone is nasty to you in person or online, they might be going through a difficult time themselves.
 You might even find that a friend or partner becomes a bully.
 It’s not personal – they might not even realise that they are hurting you.
 Even if you’re tempted to be mean back to them, try not to respond or retaliate.